Frequently Asked Questions

 What is like to work with Dr. Gillie Jenkinson?

-Specifically, when working with former cult members and survivors of undue influence, Gillie brings her personal experience along with a deep understanding of cults, thought-reform and her professional training into each conversation.
-The aim is for clients to understand their experience on both an emotional and cognitive level – an essential element in recovery as identified in her research.
+When working with former members and survivors of coercive, cultic and spiritual abuse, Gillie brings her personal experience along with years of experience working with survivors, her professional training, research and a deep understanding of coercive control, cults, and thought-reform into each conversation.
+The aim of Walking Free Counselling is for clients to understand their experience on both an emotional and cognitive level – an essential element in recovery as identified in her research.

 What should I expect before counselling commences?

-2. The first session will take between 1-2 hours and will provide the opportunity for both the therapist and the client to assess whether they feel they can work well together.
-This will be charged at the hourly rate for therapy.
+The first session will usually take between 1-1.5 hours and will provide an opportunity for both the therapist and the potential client to assess whether they feel they can work well together.
+This will be charged at the hourly rate.
+Each therapist will discuss their charges as they vary between affiliates.

-3. A counselling agreement is then provided.
-This is mutually agreed upon at the start of therapy and sets out the expectations and boundaries for the counselling/psychotherapy.
+A counselling agreement is then discussed and mutually agreed upon at the start of Walking Free Counselling and sets out the expectations and boundaries.

-4. Finally, the client will be asked to fill out a brief form which highlights the issues they wish to address.
-The client will be asked to fill out a similar form at the end of therapy, and 6 months post, to determine the effectiveness of the counselling.
+Finally, the client will be asked to fill out a brief monitoring questionnaire/form which highlights the issues they wish to address.
+The client will be asked to fill out a similar form at the end of therapy, and sometimes 6 months post, to determine the effectiveness of the counselling.

-Gillie Jenkinson has been counselling clients by Skype and telephone for many years – including eleven years staffing a helpline at Sheffield Rape and Sexual Abuse Counselling Service.
+Gillie has been counselling clients by Zoom and telephone for many years – including eleven years staffing a telephone helpline at Sheffield Rape and Sexual Abuse Counselling Service.
 She has also trained others to provide telephone counselling and support.

-Skype and telephone sessions are charged by the hour and the client will initiate the call.
+Zoom and telephone sessions are charged by the hour.

 What is a cult and have I been exposed to one?